Income Tax Programs

 It is a thorough, five-day program that provides an in-depth examination of the complex problems those responsible for state and local income taxes face, including nexus and entity concerns, separate and consolidated/combined return issues, apportionment complexities, reorganizations and mergers, tax planning nuances, and more.
 Some of the state taxes that replace or have income tax features will be discussed, including the Ohio CAT and the Texas margin tax.The school is led by a professionally diverse faculty with many decades of experience in the state and local income tax field.

-For successful completion students are expected to attend 90% (i.e., earn 39.5 CE credit hours) of the school including the mandatory one hour ethics session.
+For successful completion students are expected to attend 90% (i.e., earn 35.1 CE credit hours) of the school including the mandatory one hour ethics session.
 The 90% attendance must be reflected in the official certificate of attendance.
-Members wishing to attend State Income Tax School II may do so if they have at least seven years of relevant income tax experience, but have not successfully attended or challenged State Income Tax School I.
+Individuals who plan on attending State Income Tax School II may do so if they have at least seven years of relevant income tax experience, or have successfully attended or challenged State Income Tax School I.

 CMI income tax applicants must attend State Income Tax School II as part of the requirements to sit for the CMI Exams.